Kroger, Walgreens to stop selling e-cigarettes in US

 Walmart announced last month that it would stop selling e-cigarettes at its stores nationwide.

 Kroger said it would stop selling e-cigarettes as soon at its current inventory runs out at its more than 2,700 stores and 1,500 fuel centers.
-The Cincinnati-based company operates the Smith’s Food and Drug stores in the Las Vegas Valley.
+The Cincinnati-based company operates the Ralphs, Harris Teeter and other stores.

 Walgreens, based in Deerfield, Illinois, operates more than 9,500 stores in the U.S.